 - Once a business reaches a certain size (say 25 employees or more) that they choose either to be unionized, coop, or employee owned.

-- It should be the the default assumption that a business’ employees workers are unionized.
+- It should be the the default assumption that a business’ workers are unionized, this includes their independent contractors as well.

 - Strong support of unions and protection of worker rights and safety.

 - Make it a crime for businesses to promote anti-union media such as videos, employee and management training, etc.

 - Unions should be seen as the transitional state prior to Cooperative or Employee Owned Businesses.